 Precious metals are measured in troy ounces (oz).
 One troy ounce equals slightly more than 31 grams, while a standard ounce (from the Avoirdupois system based upon pounds) equals a bit more than 28 grams.

-The value of junk silver depends upon how many troy ounces the coins contain.
+Pre 1965 silver coins value depends upon how many troy ounces the coins contain.
 Most U.S. silver coins were made of an alloy containing 90 percent silver and for every dollar of face value there is .715 ounces of pure silver – a number which includes a small allowance for wear.
 So a bag of $1,000 in face value contains 715 ounces.

 Today silver investors eagerly buy so-called “junk” coins because they appreciate the small denominations and the trust and recognizability that comes with official U.S. government issue coinage.
 These traits make it particularly popular with buyers who worry that the U.S. dollar might collapse entirely and that they will need something to barter with.